Croatia is a civil law country with three primary forms of not-for-profit, nongovernmental organizations (NGOs):

 A. Inurement

 A foundation's property can be used only to advance the foundation's purposes, which must be generally beneficial or charitable.
 [Law on Foundations Art.
 16] The value of the property must not be decreased or wasted in the course of advancing the purpose.
 [Law on Foundations Art.
 16] The property should be managed consistent with the foundation's Letter of Establishment or its charter.
 [Law on Foundations Art.
 31] A foundation's director is entitled to appropriate compensation plus reimbursement of expenses.
 [Law on Foundations Art.
 13] Members of a foundation's governing body cannot be persons to whom the benefits of a foundation are assigned.
 [Law on Foundations Art.
 21] Members of this body are entitled to reimbursement of necessary expenses but not ordinarily to compensation.
 [Law on Foundations Art.
-22] If the foundation’s charter permits it, members of the body can be compensated, but only from the foundation's income, not the principal, and only with the approval of the Central State Office for Administration.
+22] If the foundation’s charter permits it, members of the body can be compensated, but only from the foundation's income, not the principal, and only with the approval of the Ministry of Administration.
 [Law on Foundations Art.
 22] Neither compensation nor reimbursement of expenses to members of a foundation’s governing body is permitted if it would significantly impede realization of the purpose of a foundation.
 [Law on Foundations Art.
 22]

 B. Proprietary Interest